Plants are great. They give life to an empty room, colour to a grey environment and have many benefits for mental health

 Image from FreyaCoote73

-A succulent with a wonderful trailing habit, Peperomia rotundifola is an epiphyte (living on other plants) that is native to North and South America, where it can be found crawling through rock crevices and forest floors.
+A succulent with a wonderful trailing habit, Peperomia rotundifola is an epiphyte (living on other plants) native to North and South America.
+It can be found crawling through rock crevices and forest floors.

 They prefer high humidity (the one pictured above is in a bathroom) and are also fairly sensitive to overwatering.